MA ACCESS TO JUSTICE COMMISSION UPDATE

-Our next meeting will take place on January 24th, 2019 in Social Law Library at the Adams Courthouse from 3:00 – 5: 00 pm.
+Our next and last meeting of the Commission year will take place on May 23rd, 2019 in Social Law Library at the Adams Courthouse from 3:00 – 5: 00 pm.
 We hope to see you there!
-We also hope to see you earlier in the day at the annual Walk to the Hill to support funding for civil legal aid in Massachusetts.